Dube scores in 7th round of shootout, Flames beat Wild 5-4

 Foligno’s goal came 34 seconds after Lucic tied the game on the power play.

 Minnesota has allowed five power-play goals on 12 penalty kills in its past three games.
+“It’s not that teams are making great plays and beating us.
+We give pucks away and they put it in the net,” Boudreau said.

-NOTES: Mikael Backlund had two assists for Calgary. … This two-game road trip for the Flames is the annual fathers/mentors trip. … Eriksson Ek had an assist to establish a career-high with 17 points.
+NOTES: Mikael Backlund and Johnny Gaudreau had two assists for Calgary. … This two-game road trip for the Flames is the annual fathers/mentors trip. … Eriksson Ek had an assist to establish a career-high with 17 points.
 He had 16 points in 75 games in 2017-18.

 UP NEXT